Koo’s OT FG gives Falcons improbable 37-34 win over Panthers | Times Leader

 Walker got his third straight start for the Panthers, with former starter Baker Mayfield as his backup.
 He probably did enough to hang on to the job for another week.

-Walker was 19 of 36 for a career-best 317 yards, with an interception under pressure that and that long scoring pass to Moore.
+Walker was 19 of 36 for a career-best 317 yards, with an interception under pressure that Lorenzo Carter returned for an Atlanta touchdown and that long scoring pass to Moore.

 INJURY REPORT